ICAS Council – composition and current members

 Sobhan Afzal, CA

 Sobhan Afzal is currently a manager at Audit Scotland.
 Sobhan began his career at Audit Scotland as a trainee auditor in 2013, having graduated from Strathclyde University with a degree in accounting and finance in the same year.
 Sobhan completed the ICAS qualification and was admitted to membership in 2017.

 Sobhan has been involved in financial audits and performance audits across all sectors of the Scottish public sector during his time at Audit Scotland.
-This include audits of charities, pension funds and government agencies.
+This includes audits of charities, pension funds and government agencies.
 More recently, Sobhan's role has involved leading on the delivery of audits within the health and local government sectors.

 Dr Rimla Akhtar, MBE CA

 Dr Rimla Akhtar MBE is that rare individual who has lived global business and elite sport.
 In 2014, she became the first Muslim and Asian woman on the FA Council in addition to her role on the Inclusion Advisory Board at the FA and in 2015 was awarded an MBE for her contribution to equality and diversity in sport.
 In 2020, she was elected as Chair of the National Game Finance Committee and as a member of the National Game Board, overseeing the strategy and finances for the grassroots game.
 She holds a portfolio of additional strategic and boardroom roles, including as an Independent Non-Executive Director of both the Rugby Football League and the Sports Ground Safety Authority.
 She is also a Council member of the Institute of Chartered Accountants of Scotland.